 - Harry Neef House, 2884 Iowa Street

-- Former Minne Lusa Tavern and Minne Lusa Restaurant, 7202 North 30th Street
+- Site of the former Minne Lusa Tavern and Minne Lusa Restaurant, 7202 North 30th Street

-- Four Aces Pawn Shop (Former Piggly Wiggly Grocery Store, Safeway, Dahl Drugs and Minne Lusa Hardware), 6604 North 30th Street
+- Four Aces Pawn Shop (Location of the former Piggly Wiggly Grocery Store, Safeway, Dall Drugs and Minne Lusa Hardware), 6604 North 30th Street

-- Former Miller Park Presbyterian Church, 3020 Huntington Avenue
+- Location of the former Miller Park Presbyterian Church, 3020 Huntington Avenue

 - Parkside Baptist Church, North 30th and Newport Avenue